Joe: Biden has been underestimated his entire life; he’s being underestimated now

 - Now Playing

-Joe: Biden has been underestimated his entire life; he’s being underestimated now10:14
+Joe: Biden has been underestimated his entire life; he’s being underestimated now07:44

 - UP NEXT